mvz/amsxtech-conference/README.md

 But some ideas:
  - A one or two day conference format
  - Real talks about ideas, passions and technology.
 No Commercial talks!
- - International speaker from different technologies
+ - International speaker from different backgrounds and professions
  - Workshops
  - Drinks!